 Instead, they are acting as if the 2016 election never happened, and insisting that it’s still a good idea to choose a nominee on the basis of electability.

 Electability, to put it bluntly, is the quality that a politician claims to have when he lacks charisma, ideological purity, meaningful policy proposals, a unique vision for the country’s future, or any other asset that might win over voters.

 The crassest example of the appeal to electability is the campaign of Michael Bloomberg.
-Bloomberg’s thesis is that his history of corruption, flip-flopping, enacting policies that most Democrats consider racist, and actually being a Republican at the beginning of his mayorship don’t really matter, because Donald Trump is so awful that beating Trump is the one thing that does matter.
+Bloomberg’s thesis is that his history of corruption, flip-flopping, enacting policies that most Democrats consider racist, and actually being a Republican at the beginning of his mayorship doesn’t really matter, because Donald Trump is really awful, so beating Trump is the one thing that does matter.

 And why is Bloomberg in the best position to beat Trump?
 Because of his money.
 He can buy a lot of ads.
 Bloomberg isn’t at all popular with the Democratic base, but that doesn’t matter to him, because he expects them to once again swallow the tired old nonsense that to win over swing voters, you have pick somebody that your own side finds dull and uninspiring.

 Except that this isn’t how it works in real life.
 Back in 2016, the Republicans picked a man who rallied the base and got his followers more excited to vote for him than they had been to vote for anyone else in their lives.
 Then, after winning the primary, he kept right on rallying his base until he won with a record turnout in November, having also persuaded millions of people who had never voted before that this time, they had a reason to make their voice heard.